-Legislation in the 107th Congress.
-The Defense Authorization Act for FY2002 (P.L.
-107-107; S. 1438) includes a number of provisions concerning uniformed services voters, one of which would continue the Internet voting pilot program for the 2002 elections.
+Internet Voting in Recent Legislation.The Defense Authorization Act for FY2002 (P.L.
+107-107), included a number of provisions concerning uniformed services voters, one of which continued the Internet voting pilot program administered by the Federal Voting Assistance Program.
 It was signed into law by the President on December 28, 2001.
-The program would permit some absentee uniformed services voters to cast ballots in federal elections through an electronic voting system.
-The Secretary of Defense would submit a report to Congress no later than June 1, 2003 analyzing the project and including recommendations on its continuation in future elections.
-S. 729 (Nelson) would provide grant funds to states to expand the opportunity for citizens to vote over the Internet, including military personnel.
-The grant program would be administered by the Attorney General, in consultation with the Federal Election Commission.
-The bill was referred to the Committee on Rules and Administration.
+The program permits some absentee uniformed services voters to cast ballots in federal elections through an electronic voting system.
+It is expected that the program will include more states than the four that participated in 2000, and should be accessible for both registration and voting beginning with primary elections in 2004.